On the elements of an innovation ecosystem that address SEKEM’s strategic development goals

 With this background and a look ahead to the coming 40 years, we created the SEKEM Vision, Mission and Goals for 2057.
 You might find our vision for Egypt 2057 “crazy” and not logic from today’s perspective.
 However, we consciously honour in this view the qualities of adventus and deliberately build on our tradition of engaging in missions impossible!
 Still, we want to appreciate the futurum quality and hence we broke down the 18 goals into a more applied mission for SEKEM and concrete objectives for the next 10 years.
 But how do we reach this mission?

 SEKEM story is about modeling a social innovation that can help to address society’s problems effectively.
 The products and services that SEKEM offers are not created for maximizing profits but for creating value to fuel the consciousness development of people as a foundation for the renewal of society.
 As a sustainable community we need to learn more and more how to purposefully engage with the dynamics of a social innovation, a process that was predominantly orchestrated by Ibrahim Abouleish himself.
 Now, his son, SEKEM’s CEO, Helmy Abouleish, who meanwhile took over this role, expects leadership to be taken on by different community members.
-Not only one single person, but many of us have to become champions for an innovation ecosystem in order to reach our vision and goals.
+Not only one single person, but many of us have to become champions for an innovative ecosystem in order to reach our vision and goals.
 What do we mean by that?

 Community activation through stewards (Grounding)